Our future

 We hope you will join us, and our students, at this momentous time in our history.

-In 2023, we received 1,950 applications -- an exponential increase over 2022, and dwarfing our previous high of 264 in 2021.
-We accepted 31 girls and are bringing them to campus in partnership with the UN's International Organization for Migration.
+In 2024, we received 3,290 applications.
+This is a 70% increase over 2023, and for context, our highest application yield in Afghanistan was 264 in 2021.
+We are accepting roughly 30 girls and are bringing them to campus in partnership with the UN's International Organization for Migration.